Penis Ulcer: Causes, Symptoms, Treatment, and Management

 Gastric or Peptic Ulcer

-Gastric ulcers usually occur on the feet.
-However, at least one case report describes penile ulcers due to diabetes.
-Here, the fungicide used cream and medication to control the blood sugar levels.
+Gastric ulcers usually occur in the stomach.
+However, there is at least one case report describing penile ulcers caused by diabetes and the use of antifungal creams and medications to control blood sugar levels.

 Penis Cancer